vuejs/docs/src/guide/transitions-enterleave.md

 <common-codepen-snippet title="Transition Modes Button Problem- positioning" slug="abdQgLr" :editable="false" />

-Sometimes this isn't an option, though, or we're dealing with more complex movement where in and out states need to be coordinated, so Vue offers an extremely useful utility called **transition modes**:
+Sometimes this isn't an option, though, or we're dealing with more complex movement where in and out states need to be coordinated, so Vue offers an extremely useful utility called <b>transition modes</b>:

 - `in-out`: New element transitions in first, then when complete, the current element transitions out.
 - `out-in`: Current element transitions out first, then when complete, the new element transitions in.